floatingbeans/floatingbeans.github.io/README.md

 I just do stuff that i think is cool

-> "holy shit honey that can of beans is fucking flying in the air"
-> -some random couple i terrorized
+> "holy shit honey that can of beans is fucking flying in the air" **-some random couple i terrorized in 2013**

 stuff i do:
 * HTML shit